Gestational Diabetes Symptoms: When to Call Your Doctor

 Can Gestational Diabetes Affect My Baby’s Growth During Pregnancy?

 Yes, gestational diabetes can affect your baby’s growth.
-High blood sugar levels may lead to excessive growth, increasing risks during delivery.
+High blood sugar levels may lead to excessive growth, which increases risks during delivery.
 Monitoring your condition closely with your healthcare provider is essential for your baby’s health.

 Will I Need to Change My Exercise Routine With Gestational Diabetes?

-Will you need to change your exercise routine?
-Yes, it’s important to adapt your activities with gestational diabetes.
-Focus on moderate exercise, monitor your blood sugar, and consult your healthcare provider for personalized recommendations.
+Yes, you’ll likely need to adapt your activities.
+Focus on moderate exercise, keep an eye on your blood sugar around workouts, and ask your healthcare provider for personalized recommendations.

 How Does Stress Impact Blood Sugar Levels in Gestational Diabetes?

-Stress raises your blood sugar levels by triggering hormones that increase glucose production.
-Managing stress through relaxation techniques, exercise, or support can help keep your blood sugar stable during pregnancy.
-Prioritize self-care to support your health.
+Stress raises blood sugar by triggering hormones that increase glucose production.
+Managing stress through relaxation techniques, exercise, or support can help keep your levels stable during pregnancy.

 What Are the Long-Term Effects of Gestational Diabetes on My Health?

-Gestational diabetes can increase your risk of developing type 2 diabetes, heart disease, and high blood pressure later in life.
-It’s crucial to monitor your health and maintain a healthy lifestyle after pregnancy to mitigate these risks.
+Gestational diabetes increases your risk of developing type 2 diabetes, heart disease, and high blood pressure later in life.
+Monitoring your health and maintaining a healthy lifestyle after pregnancy can reduce these risks.

 Can Gestational Diabetes Occur in Subsequent Pregnancies?